Model task Submit one portfolio

 What CapitalBench Measures

-CapitalBench evaluates one narrow question: given the same frozen market context, which single market option does a model choose for the next month?
-It is a benchmark for reproducible model comparison, not a trading system, portfolio optimizer, or investment recommendation engine.
+CapitalBench evaluates one narrow question: given the same market information and asset list, which portfolio does each model allocate for a one-week or one-month round?
+It is a benchmark for comparing model portfolios, not a trading system or investment recommendation engine.

 Models may use internal learned knowledge and general market priors.
 They do not have to behave like blank slates.
-The controlled part is the externally supplied information: every model receives the same prompt, briefing, option universe, and optional mechanical market-data table.
+The controlled part is the externally supplied information: every model receives the same prompt, briefing, asset list, and optional mechanical market-data table.

-1. Create the round directory.
-Each round lives under rounds/<round_id>/ with a manifest, prompt, briefing, option universe, price files, hashes, and isolated run folders.
+1. Create the test directory.
+Each test lives under rounds/<round_id>/ with its rules, prompt, briefing, asset list, price files, hashes, and run folders.

 2. Prepare the model-facing material.
-Operators write or import the factual briefing, exact prompt, and frozen option list.
+Operators write or import the factual briefing, exact prompt, and saved asset list.

-3. Validate the universe.
-Non-cash ETF tickers must pass Tiingo EOD validation before a public round is frozen.
+3. Validate the asset list.
+Non-cash ETF tickers must pass Tiingo EOD validation before a public test is saved.

-4. Add optional trailing-return context.
-A mechanical full-universe return table may be generated from adjusted closes and sorted by option order.
+4. Add optional return context.
+A mechanical full-asset-list return table may be generated from adjusted closes and sorted by option order.

-5. Freeze the inputs. capitalbench hash-round writes SHA-256 hashes for the round inputs before submissions are collected.
+5. Save the inputs. capitalbench hash-round writes SHA-256 hashes for the test inputs before submissions are collected.

 6. Collect model calls before the deadline.
-Official runs use one call per model.
-Stability runs use repeated calls and a different run_id.
+Public runs use one call per model.
+Consistency checks use repeated calls and a different run_id.

 7. Validate submissions.
 Raw provider responses are preserved.
 Only schema-valid submissions move into parsed submissions and scoring.

-8. Fetch prices and score after resolution.
-Entry prices can be collected while a round is pending; exit prices are collected only after the manifest horizon resolves.
+8. Fetch prices and score after the test ends.
+Starting prices can be collected while a test is pending; ending prices are collected only after the test period is over.

 9. Publish normalized artifacts.
 Public results, hashes, reports, and leaderboard rows are synced to the website read model when Supabase sync is configured.

-The local round directory is the audit source of truth.
-Supabase stores normalized published copies for the website, but the canonical record remains the hashed round artifact set.
+The local test directory is the proof source of truth.
+Supabase stores normalized published copies for the website, but the canonical record remains the hashed test files.

 Artifact Audience Purpose